 Our Analysis and Test Results

-Smith Optics has been producing performance eyewear for decades and the Attack Max is one of several newer models in their lineup.
+Smith Optics has been producing performance eyewear for decades and the Attack Max is among the most popular models in their lineup.
 Following in the footsteps of their popular Pivlock models, with frameless lenses and easy lens changes, the Attack Max features an updated lens shape and magnetic arm attachment system.

 We tested them for several months during the late summer and fall throughout the greater Lake Tahoe region.
 We took them on many road, gravel, and mountain bike rides, and a handful of trail runs in a range of mountain weather conditions.
-When all was said and done, the Attack Max proved to be our Top Pick for Versatility.
+When all was said and done, the Attack Max proved to be one of our favorites.

 Smith has been in the sunglass business for a long time, and their experience is apparent in their high-quality lenses.
 The Attack Max comes standard with two of their signature Chromapop lenses that provide 100% protection from harmful UV rays.
 Our test model came with a Chromapop Red Mirror lens with a 15% VLT for bright light conditions as well as a Chromapop Contrast Rose lens with a 48% VLT for low light conditions.
 Both lenses are made with Smith's carbonic construction that meets the ANSI Z80.3 standards for impact resistance and is treated with a hydrophobic coating to repel oil and water.